 CNA focuses on mitigating risks business owners face to reduce claims and keep your business running.
 CNA’s School of Risk Control Excellence (SORCE) and other online resources offer business owners a complete library of tools to mitigate the risks they might face in their industry.
 This makes CNA best for high-risk industries in our review of the best commercial business insurance.

-The company has an AM Best rating of A, a Standard & Poor’s rating of A+, and is rated A2 by Moody’s, all indicating its financial stability.
-CNA is accredited with the Better Business Bureau since 2017 and has an A+ rating with only 12 customer complaints.
+The company has an AM Best rating of "A," a Fitch rating of "A+," and is rated "A2" by Moody’s, all indicating its financial stability.

-CNA provides vast resources to help business owners in every industry, with an emphasis on construction, manufacturing, and other high-risk industries, and has excellent financial stability and BBB ratings, making the company our pick for insuring high-risk businesses.
+CNA provides vast resources to help business owners in every industry, with an emphasis on construction, manufacturing, and other high-risk industries and has excellent financial stability making the company our pick for insuring high-risk businesses.

 Hiscox is a renowned name in business insurance, offering: